-94% of project leaders indicated that CFI-funded infrastructure was important in their decision to remain at their institution.
+94% of researchers leading CFI-funded projects indicated that CFI-funded infrastructure was important in their decision to remain at their institution.
 Infrastructure funding helped retain researchers from all disciplines.

 - Not at all important

 - Somewhat important

 - Very important

 DEVELOPING HIGHLY QUALIFIED PERSONNEL